DAngelo345/React-Project/README.md

 ## Description
-    Social Media clone is web application where you can create an account and add posts comments and interact with other users posts.
+    Social Media clone is web application where you can create an account and add posts, comments and interact with other users uploaded content.

 ## Technologies
  - Ruby on Rails